talaniz/BitMon/README.md

 How can I get it?
 --
 All you need to do is download and run the client!
 The client requires Python3, but should work on any computer capable of running Python 3.
-I will have specific instructions for Windows coming soon.
-Linux and Mac users can just run the command below to get started.
+Linux and Mac users can just run the command below to get started:

 ```
 wget -O bitmon-client.py http://bitmonga.me/client && python3 bitmon-client.py
 ```
+Windows users have a few extra steps.
+First, you have to download and install Python.
+You can download and install Python from [here](https://www.python.org/downloads/).
+Any version of Python 3 should work, but try to find the newest.
+Next, you need to download the game client.
+If you [right click, save link as on this link here](https://bitmonga.me/client), you can save this file anywhere you like on your computer.
+Installing at least Python 3.3 will included a Python Launcher for Windows, so you should be able to double-click and run the script as is.
+Please note, however, that the autoupdater might not work entirely well with Windows.
+As I learn more about how Python acts on Windows, I will try to fix this.
 What is planned?
 ==
 Monsters